|Workbench Release 1.1, version 31.334 (Kickstart versions 31.34 [NTSC], 32.34 [PAL])|

-- PAL support was introduced, with separate versions of Kickstart for NTSC and PAL.
+- Added: PAL support with separate versions of Kickstart for NTSC and PAL.

 There were few visible changes between 1.0 and 1.1: